 Industry Analysis & Industry Trends

-Mortgage lenders help consumers to realise the Australian dream of owning a home.
-However, they were not immune from the economic downturn, which led to a drop in demand for home finance.
-The beginning of the past five years was characterised by consumer deleveraging, low credit availability and generally low sentiment.
-This started to change as the government lowered the official cash rate and implemented numerous assistance programs to support growth in the residential housing market.
+Mortgage lenders help consumers to realise the dream of owning a home.
+The industry was not immune to the economic downturn, which led to a drop in demand for home finance.
+The beginning of the past five years was characterised by consumer deleveraging, low credit availability and generally low consumer sentiment.
+This started to change, however, as the government lowered the official cash rate and implemented numerous assistance programs to support growth in the residential housing market.
 As a result, the value of mortgages issued by the industry has grown over the past five years.
-Approvals of new loans declined only in 2010-11 and have grown at an increasing rate since then.
+New loan approvals declined in 2010-11, but have grown at an increasing rate since then.
 In March 2014, approvals of new loans were 27.7% higher than the previous year... purchase to read more